CodeYourFuture/fundamentals-course/from-khan-academy-processingjs-to-p5js.md

     * load and show 3d models
     * interact with all sorts of other interesting javascript libraries
         * random example: [p5.js pose-detection with using PoseNet](https://codepen.io/enz0/full/wvBzoMN)
-* You can use *modern* javascript language features, which is much nicer.
+* You can use *modern* javascript language features, which make things nicer.

 However, some of my favourite differences are very, very small.
 Here's one: